 - 187,000 — students who have been exposed to gun violence at school since the 1999 Columbine massacre, The Washington Post found.

-- 6 minutes, 20 seconds — length of Parkland massacre, and survivor Emma Gonzales’s moment of silence at the march.
+- 6 minutes, 20 seconds — length of the Parkland massacre, and survivor Emma Gonzalez’s moment of silence in her appearance at the D.C. march.

 Cover image: Students from Marjory Stoneman Douglas High School in Florida, the scene of a mass shooting Feb.
-14, were joined by over 800 thousand people as they march in a nationwide protest demanding sensible gun control laws.
+14, were joined by over 800,000 people as they march in a nationwide protest demanding sensible gun control laws.
 (Photo by Michael Nigro/Pacific Press/LightRocket via Getty Images)